Minimuino/ASP-Graph/README.md

-# grasp
+# *Grasp*

-**grasp** is a visual tool for logic programming within the Answer Set Programming paradigm (ASP).
+*Grasp* is a visual tool for logic programming within the Answer Set Programming paradigm (ASP).
 Its aim is to provide a diagrammatic alternative to the traditional symbolic reasoning used when creating logic programs.
 It is based on a diagrammatic reasoning system known as "Existential Graphs", introduced by Charles S. Peirce in the late 20th century.

 Uses the [Potsdam Answer Set Solving Collection](https://potassco.org/) as back-end and [PyGraphviz](https://pygraphviz.github.io/) for showing results.
 GUI made with the [Kivy library](https://kivy.org).

-At the moment, **grasp** runs only on GNU/Linux.
+At the moment, *Grasp* runs only on GNU/Linux.

 ## Features
 - Formalize ASP theories in a visual manner with Equilibrium Graphs (an Existential Graphs extension for ASP).